legendarycode3/raffle-smart-contract/README.md

 * Callback gas limit must be sufficient for winner selection and prize transfer.
 * Chainlink Automation execution may be delayed due to keeper availability, network congestion, or gas price conditions.
 * If the winner is a contract with a failing fallback function, the transfer may revert.
-* Correct VRF subscription setup is required, including funding the subscription and registering the Raffle contract
+* Correct VRF subscription setup is required, including funding the subscription and registering the Raffle contract as an authorized consumer.

 ## Recommended Practices